Housekeeping ran an essay of mine,

 through different eyes than most readers.)
 If we had not lost her, I would

-likely still be working at the wrong job, gunning for the wrong goals.
+likely still be working at the wrong job, seeking the wrong goals.

 Losing Lucy definitely helped my wife and I reorient our lives.
 Things have